MaoZiming/papers/3-storage-systems/313-coda.md

             - Removes previous store records on repeated close
             - Should remove stores after unlink or truncate
             - Should remove log records that are inverted
-            - Cacnellation of old log records (e.g. `rmdir`)
+            - Cancellation of old log records (e.g. `rmdir`)
 - ***REINTEGRATION***
     - Perform a volume at a time, where the operations to a volume is suspended.
     - Propagates changes back to servers (i.e. transfer updates, resolves conflicts)
         - Changes at one end: updates
-        - Changes in both end: W/W conflict
+        - Changes in both ends: W/W conflict
     - Ship log to all servers in AVSG
         - Begin transaction, lock all referenced objects
         - Validate each operation and then execute